 Low-key naturals that are at stage two in their hair journey can join the tapered cut team by keeping their hair shorter at the back of their head.
 This creates a choppy, medium-sized afro that still maintains definition.
 To really make the cut stand out, make sure to fluff up the front of your hair and pull a few strands to create cute, wispy curls.

-If daring is your middle name, you’ll love the idea of a magenta frohawk.
-Ask your stylist to buzz off the sides, create a shaved lightning bolt, and hit the bleach bottle.
-Of course, you can ask for any color you want, but this vibrant shade packs plenty of personality and complements neutral wardrobes.
+If daring is your middle name, you’ll love the idea of a colorful frohawk.
+Ask your stylist to buzz off the sides, create a shape — like a shaved lightning bolt — and hit the bleach bottle for added oomph.
+Of course, you can go for any color you want, but this vibrant shade packs plenty of personality and complements neutral wardrobes.
 The real draw here is the shape, which is fun and doesn't take itself too seriously.

 The 90's are back with flat-top fades—but this time, they’re out with a modern twist.
 No longer will you have to settle for a streamlined cylindrical cut; your natural texture can shine through.
 You can ask for extra personalization by requesting shaved patterns like zigzags or arrows.
 "A flat top is for a bold woman—one that turns heads in a room with her confidence," says Dent.
 "It’s really just a personality thing, think Grace Jones."